 - Banking references

 Once you’ve gathered all your documents, it’s time to get approval from the Gulf Cooperation Council or the Arab embassy.

-Starting a Business in the Dubai Freezone
+Starting a Business in Dubai Freezone

 The first thing you’ll need to do is to decide what type of company you will be starting.
 You’ll also need to determine which Freezone you’ll be doing business in, as different Freezones have varying requirements for businesses.

-Once you’re done figuring out the business type and Freezone requirements, it’s time to decide on a trade name.
+Once you’re done figuring out the business type and Freezone requirements, it’s time to decide on a trading name.
 Be sure to use a name that abides by the naming conventions that have been put in place by the government.

-Hopefully this information proves to be useful in helping you get started.
+Hopefully, this information proves to be useful in helping you get started.
 While it may seem like a lot of work, it will all be worth it in the end as the opportunities are endless when doing business in the Dubai Freezone.
 Now, this guide only covers the basics.
 If you have more specific questions about this process, it would be best to talk to professional consultants that can

-Getting your company set up by yourself can be quite a daunting and time-consuming task so you can ask the help of professional business advisers in the Freezone.
+Getting your company set up by yourself is quite a daunting and time-consuming task so you can ask the help of professional business advisers in the Freezone.
 If you are in need of any form of help, Vigor Business Center has got you covered.
-Don’t hesitate to reach out to us today, if you are in need of help when it comes to doing business in the Dubai Freezone!
+Don’t hesitate to reach out to us today, if you are in need of help when it comes to doing business in Dubai Freezone!